 Hamburg Museum of Work, Industrial heritage museum in Barmbek-Nord, Germany

-Outside the main building stands TRUDE, the preserved cutting head of a tunnel boring machine that created passages beneath the Elbe River.
+Outside the main building sits TRUDE, a preserved cutting head from a tunnel boring machine that dug passages beneath the Elbe River.
+This large machine demonstrates the engineering power needed to connect the city with its waterway.

 Location: Hamburg-Nord